hashicorp/terraform-provider-google-beta/website/docs/r/composer_environment.html.markdown

   The Cloud Composer portion of the version is a semantic version.
   The portion of the image version following 'airflow-' is an official Apache Airflow repository release name.

+* `config.software_config.python_version` -
+  The major version of Python used to run the Apache Airflow scheduler, worker, and webserver processes.
+Can be set to "2" or "3".

 ## Timeouts

 This resource provides the following